Why was my card declined?

 Your bank or the payment processing company's network may be experiencing technical difficulties or be down for maintenance.

-This does not happen very often, but it does happen from time to time, often when there are large numbers of transactions flowing through the system, such as during the holidays.
+This does not happen very often, but it does happen from time to time, usually when large numbers of transactions flow through the system, such as during the holidays.
 If the payment processing company cannot reach your bank to approve the transaction, they will typically decline the transaction in the bank's place.
 In this case, the only thing to do is try again later when the system is back up.